 Problem Statement Narrative: Describe any issues encountered for any SSDQ category not rated as "Good" in the Current SSDQ Rating category column above (i.e., problems encountered, obstacles overcome, lessons learned, etc.).
-If the State is "Good" in all categories, no further narrative or explanation is necessary.

 Utah has worked diligently to have all the data categories listed as "Good."
 Years ago we struggled with the crash timeliness reports but corrected the problem, but with an organizational and management change, we lost some traction this year.
 But with our systems previously put in place, we were able to catch the problem early enough and are now turning the fair or yellow around.
 We will be green again in the near future.